harvard-lts/drs-translation-service/README.md

 2. Exec into the container:

 ```
-docker exec -it mqutils bash
+docker exec -it dts bash
 ```

 3. Run the tests